PACHAKUTlQ/ClaudeCage/README.md

 export ANTHROPIC_MODEL="anthropic/claude-sonnet-4"
 export ANTHROPIC_SMALL_FAST_MODEL="google/gemini-2.0-flash"

-ClaudeCage "What is the capital of Nebraska?"
+claude "What is the capital of Nebraska?"
 ```

 See the official [claude-code settings documentation](https://docs.anthropic.com/en/docs/claude-code/settings#environment-variables) for more details.